GlobalFishingWatch/map-client/README.md

 #### WELCOME_MODAL_COOKIE_KEY

-Key used to read the welcome modal's url cookie
+Key used to read the welcome modal's url cookie.
+On load, the app will look for a cookie named with the specified key.
+If any cookie matches the WELCOME_MODAL_COOKIE_KEY and the url of the cookie is new, the html content will be loaded in a modal.
+EXAMPLE: If WELCOME_MODAL_COOKIE_KEY is set to GlobalFishingWatchNewsletter the cookie's name must also be GlobalFishingWatchNewsletter.